SiriusStarr/jdlint/README.md

 ### `JDEX_CATEGORY_IN_WRONG_AREA`

-A category that, by its number, has been put in the wrong area, e.g.
+A JDex category that, by its number, has been put in the wrong area, e.g.

 ```text
 jdex